Wolfgang von Trips

+Early life and family

+The son of a noble Rhineland family, von Trips was born in Cologne, in the Rhine Province, which at the time was part of the Free State of Prussia during the years of the Weimar Republic.
+He was an aristocrat and count.
+Regarding personal names, Graf is a German title, translated as Count, not a first or middle name; the feminine form is Gräfin.
+Von Trips grew up in a Romantic-moated castle in Horrem (now a district of Kerpen), Cologne.
+The inheritance of his parents, the castle, and the agricultural and fruit-growing possessions weighted heavily on the young von Trips, who one day had to take sole responsibility for all these lands.
+From 1951 onwards, he struggled to train to become a qualified farmer as his true passion was racing.

-Formula One and sports car driver
+Formula One and sports car driver career

-Von Trips was born in Cologne, Rhineland, Prussia, Germany.
-He had diabetes during his career and he always had high sugar snacks during the races to compensate for his low blood sugar levels.

-He participated in 29 Formula One World Championship Grand Prix races, debuting on 2 September 1956.
+Von Trips had diabetes during his career and he always had high sugar snacks during the races to compensate for his low blood sugar levels.
+Von Trips participated in 29 Formula One World Championship Grand Prix races, debuting on 2 September 1956.
 He won two races, secured one pole position, achieved six podiums, and scored a total of 56 championship points.
+Friends and fellow draws gave him the "Taffy" nickname.

-He sustained a concussion when he spun off track at the Nürburgring during trial runs for a sports car race held in May 1957.
+Von Trips sustained a concussion when he spun off track at the Nürburgring during trial runs for a sports car race held in May 1957.
 His Ferrari was destroyed.
-It was the only one of its marque to be entered in the Gran Turismo car class of more than 1600 cc.
+It was the only one of its marque to be entered in the Gran Turismo car class of larger than 1600 cc.
 Von Trips was forced out of a Royal Automobile Club Grand Prix at Silverstone, in July 1958, when his Ferrari came into the pits on the 60th lap with no oil.
-The following August he was fifth at Porto in the 1958 Portuguese Grand Prix, which was won by Stirling Moss in a Vanwall.
+The following August, he was fifth at Porto in the 1958 Portuguese Grand Prix, which was won by Stirling Moss in a Vanwall.
 Von Trips completed 49 laps and was one lap behind at the finish.
 Moss was more than five minutes ahead of Mike Hawthorn, who finished second in a Ferrari.